 “I make known the end from the beginning, from ancient times, what is still to come.
 I say, ‘My purpose will stand, and I will do all that I please.’”
 Isaiah 46:10

-God knows what is going to happen from the very beginning to the very end, and he has a purposeful plan throughout every day.
+God knows what is going to happen from the very beginning to the very end, and he has a purposeful plan for every day.
 He cannot be defeated, and his plan cannot be ruined.

 Cancer would not have been able to take my mom if it was God’s will that she live.

-Therefore, I know her passing away – regardless of how painful and sad and horrible it is for us right now – is a part of God’s plan.
+Therefore, I know her passing away – regardless of how painful and sad and horrible it is for me right now – is a part of God’s plan.
 It does not make sense to me, but he is a good God with a purposeful plan.
 He knows what he is doing, and I truly believe my mother’s story and passing will not be wasted but will instead bring glory to God and bring his heavenly kingdom closer to earth.

 We only see one side of the story.

 We live in a physical world that is very real to us.
 We feel pain, joy, sorrow.
-We experience friendships and heartbreak.
+We experience friendship and heartbreak.
 We have to eat food, drink water, and sleep in order for our bodies to continue functioning well.
 We have eyes that see everything in our world around us and hands to touch what is real to us in front of our eyes.
 Yet, the physical is not the only thing by which we are surrounded.

 There is a spiritual world – one that is very alive.
 Though we cannot see it, we do experience the effects of the battle between good and evil that is happening on a spiritual level.
 I believe a lot of our confusion and lack of understanding comes from the fact that we only see one side of the story, even when we are most likely experiencing the effects of both.

-Just as Job didn’t understand why his world was falling apart because he didn’t know the spiritual battle between good and evil happening on his behalf, I don’t know what was happening in the spiritual realm – what type of battle was being fought or conversations were being held as my mom was fighting cancer with all her strength.
+Just as Job in the Bible didn’t understand why his world was falling apart because he didn’t know the spiritual battle between good and evil happening on his behalf, I don’t know what was happening in the spiritual realm – what type of battle was being fought or conversations were being held as my mom was fighting cancer with all her strength.
 I do know that God is good and victorious and his plan will be accomplished regardless.

 My mom is, in fact, healed.